jakemmarsh/angularjs-gulp-browserify-boilerplate/README.md

 angularjs-gulp-browserify-boilerplate
 =====================================
+**:exclamation: Warning: This repo is no longer maintained and I would not recommend starting a new project with it.**

+---

 [![Build Status](https://travis-ci.org/jakemmarsh/angularjs-gulp-browserify-boilerplate.svg)](https://travis-ci.org/jakemmarsh/angularjs-gulp-browserify-boilerplate) [![dependencies Status](https://david-dm.org/jakemmarsh/angularjs-gulp-browserify-boilerplate/status.svg)](https://david-dm.org/jakemmarsh/angularjs-gulp-browserify-boilerplate) [![devDependency Status](https://david-dm.org/jakemmarsh/angularjs-gulp-browserify-boilerplate/dev-status.svg)](https://david-dm.org/jakemmarsh/angularjs-gulp-browserify-boilerplate#info=devDependencies)

 A boilerplate using AngularJS, SASS, Gulp, and Browserify that also utilizes [these best AngularJS practices](https://github.com/toddmotto/angularjs-styleguide)  and Gulp best practices from [this resource](https://github.com/greypants/gulp-starter).